31 October 2007

 If you ever find yourself in the charmingly obscure hamlet of Myers Flat, just off Highway 101, in Northern California's Humboldt County, I double-dog dare you to patronize The Daily Grind Coffee House -- a cluttered little rodent hole next door to the Four Mori Market & Deli.
-They boast a "world famous mocha" (Ooo! color me impressed) but neglect to mention that the mocha, as well as all their other drinks, comes with a side order of surliness, a generous dollop of condescension, and a sprinkling of disdain.
-I have been there three times in as many years and each visit has been singularly unpleasant, yet oddly entertaining in a how-long-you-can-hold-your-finger-in-the-candle-flame kind of way.
-If your personality is at all inclined toward mischievous depravity, a visit is well worth the detour.
+They boast a "world famous mocha" (Ooo! color me impressed) but neglect to mention that said mocha, as well as all their other drinks, comes with a side order of surliness, a generous dollop of condescension, and sprinkling of disdain.

 "Does that say 'blackberry-mango smoothie' or 'be merry and go smoking'?"